 Figure 1.
-Optimal shift patterns between GAPN and GAPDH for a small part of network (from GAP to pyruvate) depending on the ATP requirement relative to pyruvate requirement.
+Optimal shift patterns between GAPN and GAPDH or the gear setting n for a small part of network (from GAP to pyruvate) depending on the ATP requirement relative to pyruvate requirement.
 (A) The shift between GAPDH and GAPN with variation of n (n is the requested production of ATP per pyruvate); obtained by FBA with the inverse reaction (see text) as objective.
-(B) The shift between GAPDH and GAPN with increase of ATPase (‘maintenance’) reaction flux (upper bound) when the GAP exchange reaction flux was set to 1 in the import direction; FBA with production of pyruvate as objective; ATPase flux was equal to the upper bound of the ATPase reaction.
-(C) The shift between GAPDH and GAPN with increase of ATPase reaction flux when the GAP exchange reaction flux was set to 1.5 in the import direction.
-The black full line shows the flux between GAP and 3PGA that ran through GAPN and the red dotted line the flux than ran through GAPDH.
+(B) The shift between GAPDH and GAPN or the gear setting n with increase of ATPase (‘maintenance’) reaction flux (upper bound) when the GAP exchange reaction bound was set to 1 in the import direction; FBA with production of pyruvate as objective; ATPase flux was equal to the upper bound of the ATPase reaction.
+(C) The shift between GAPDH and GAPN or the gear setting n with increase of ATPase reaction flux when the GAP exchange reaction bound was set to 1.5 in the import direction.
+Here n is calculated with equation n=VGAPN+2*VGAPDHVPK.
 A negative GAPDH flux means a flux from 1,3bisPGA to GAP.
 The pyruvate kinase reaction was bounded to 1.
-The file named “checking 3.3” found in the Github repository under the folder name “Codes” reproduces these simulations.
+The file named “Dual objectives and gear shifting” found in the Github repository under the folder name “Codes” reproduces these simulations.

-3.5.
+3.2.
 A non equilibrium thermodynamic analysis confirms that variation in the phenomenological stoichiometry could improve ATP synthesis and growth